 - Should a party pay spousal maintenance: This can be on either on a temporary or permanent basis.

 Collaborative law, also known as collaborative practice divorce or family law (an earlier version devised by Nester C. Kohut was known as Therapeutic Family Law), is a legal process enabling couples who have decided to separate or end their marriage to work with their lawyers and on occasion other family and/or therapist.
-This process requires commitment by both parties and their lawyers.
+This process requires a commitment by both parties and their lawyers.
 Instead of formal litigation, the parties agree to use the Rules of Civil Procedure and Judges and through a series of meetings exchange documents.
 When problems arise, they agree to allow professionals working in that area to engineer a resolution.

-At John Choate Law, we try to resolve all matters either by informal or formal meeting, mediation, or collaborative law if the parties desire this process.
+We try to resolve all matters either by informal or formal meeting, mediation, or collaborative law if the parties desire this process.
 All Family Courts in Montgomery and Harris County require mediation at some point in the litigation process.
 Collaborative law is just an agreement to use informal discovery and to utilize professionals to resolve the problems instead of Judges.

 Military divorce is a specific type of divorce that arises when one or both partners are members of the military.
 Although typically an uncontested divorce, military divorces are different because they require additional requirements to be fulfilled.
 Texas Law protects spouses in the military.
 Proceedings and Court Orders require extra procedures and delays.

 Have you or a family member going through a divorce?

 This sort of situation can happen to good people.
 You deserve the best defense.
 If you or a family member are involved in such a suit, feel free to reach out to our office for any reason.
 Attorney John E. Choate, Jr. of Montgomery County cares, and the initial consultation is free.

 We can’t promise specific results however, we can promise our very best effort on each and every case. our win list can be viewed here